iogrids/Tutorials-Guides/using-dispatcher-in-cherrypy.md

 43, 45, 56 is passed to the *args in dispatcher() function key1 = 'value1', key2 = 'value2', key3 = 'value3'  is passed to **kwargs in dispatcher() function

-Note: *args    - Collects arguments into an array
+Note: *args    - Collects arguments into an array or tuple
       **kwargs - Collects arguments into a dictionary
 """